There are lots of ways to discover interesting accounts on topics you are interested in, see below for a complete list.

 Trending posts are based on how often they have been recently shared, trending hashtags are based on how often they have been recently used.

-Use StreetPass for Mastodon
+Install StreetPass for Mastodon on your web browser

 There’s a free open source web browser extension called StreetPass for Mastodon ⧉ which checks if websites you’re browsing have featured their Mastodon address using a verified link.
 The extension gradually builds up a list of Mastodon accounts you might want to follow, based on which sites you’ve browsed.